Recreation, Sport, and Tourism Management (RSTM)

 Introduction to the social science foundations of recreation, sport and tourism professions and related issues, resources, and professional opportunities, including the profession's role in supporting healthy active individuals and communities.
 Typically Offered: Fall.

 Teach Professional Golf Management students the basics of golf instruction.
 They will learn how to establish relationships, organize groups, design golf development programs, demonstrate the short game, as well as the full swing.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: PGA student or Permission

-General Education: American Diversity, Humanistic and Artistic Ways of Knowing
+General Education: American Experience, Humanistic and Artistic Ways of Knowing

 Introduction to sport management with an emphasis on historical, humanistic, cultural, and artistic perspectives of sport.
 How these perspectives are intertwined within the foundations of sport management and the roles that sport plays in the human experience are focal points of discussion.
 The course also provides an overview of sport management careers as well as current issues and future trends.
 Typically Offered: Spring.